rohrerj/scion/doc/dev/design/FABRID.rst

 Control service
 ^^^^^^^^^^^^^^^^^^

-To be able to use DRKey, one has to configure the control service setting "drkey.level1_db" and "drkey.secret_value_db".
+To be able to use DRKey, one has to configure the control service setting *drkey.level1_db* and *drkey.secret_value_db*.
 Additionally, since the border routers will fetch the secret value from the control service, the control service also has to add the internal IP address of all border routers of the local AS to the DRKey delegation list for FABRID.